 Bulletin #2247, Commercial Cranberry Production in Maine: An Introduction

-Developed by David T. Handley, Extension small fruit & vegetable specialist.
-Updated by Charles Armstrong, Extension cranberry professional, 2003.
+Developed by David T. Handley, Extension Small Fruit and Vegetable Specialist.
+Updated by Charles Armstrong, Extension Cranberry Professional, 2003.

 The cranberry industry, after having recently weathered some of the worst years in its history, is now once again heading in a positive direction.
 Nationwide, from 1999 to 2001, prices for cranberries destined for processing reached rock-bottom levels that were far below production costs.
 A surplus of frozen cranberries may have been the culprit.

 Industry leaders have developed new and popular cranberry products with strategic advertising campaigns, and have focused on the health benefits of cranberry consumption.
 Such efforts are beginning to pay off.
 The price for processed fruit is now expected to continue upwards and arrive at a modest but profitable and stable level.